amantalwar04/training/docs/Working-with-Markdown.md

 # Page Header & Navigation
-To create a Xilinx page header use the HTML table tags on each markdown page.
+To create a Microchip page header use the HTML table tags on each markdown page.
 See the code and example below for details.

 🔢 <b>Code</b>
 ```HTML